-Gone are the days when a customer was visiting market for 5 times to check different brands, quality and cost before buying an Air Conditioner.
-Nowadays, those big decisions are being taken while sitting on comfy chair and sipping coffee.
+Gone are the days when a customer was visiting the market for 5 times to check different brands, quality and cost before buying an Air Conditioner.
+Nowadays, those big decisions are being taken while sitting on a comfy chair and sipping coffee.

 With few clicks you can evaluate each and everything online which is available in the market; you can read relevant recommendations from other users; you can order and expect the Air Conditioner at your doorstep within a day.

 With these changes, don’t you think, it’s time to revolutionize interview and candidate selection processes too?